Indian people: Canada

 There are approximately 1.86 million people of Indian origin or ancestry in Canada, the majority of which live in Greater Toronto and Vancouver, with growing communities in Alberta and Quebec.
 (Note: 2021 census: Statistic includes all persons with ethnic or cultural origin responses with ancestry to the nation of India, including "Anglo-Indian" (3,340), "Bengali" (26,675), "Goan" (9,700), "Gujarati" (36,970), "Indian" (1,347,715), "Jatt" (22,785), "Kashmiri" (6,165), "Maharashtrian" (4,125), "Malayali" (12,490), "Punjabi" (279,950), "Tamil" (102,170), and "Telugu" (6,670).)
 Roughly 5.1% of the total Canadian population is of Indian ancestry, a figure higher than both the United States and Britain.
 South Asian Canadians account for 7.1% of Canada's population.
 According to Statistics Canada, Indo-Canadians are one of the fastest-growing visible minority groups in Canada, making up the second-largest group of non-European descent in the country after Chinese Canadians.

 The Indo-Canadian community can trace its history in Canada back 120 years to 1897 when a contingent of Sikh soldiers visited the western coast of Canada, primarily British Columbia which at the time was very sparsely populated and the Canadian government wanted to settle to prevent a takeover of the territory by the United States.

 South Africa

 More than a million people of South Asian descent live in South Africa, with their ancestors having left colonial India mostly as indentured labourers, and with smaller numbers emigrating later as "Passenger Indians", in the late 19th and early 20th centuries.
 They are concentrated around the city of Durban.
 Under the now-defunct Apartheid system, they were classified as part of the 'Indian' race.
 Today, they are perceived as "black people" within South Africa's broad-based black economic empowerment policies.

 Tanzania

-About 40,000 people of Indian origin live in Tanzania mostly in the urban areas.
+Approximately 60,000 people of Indian origin reside in Tanzania, predominantly in urban areas.